 Summary: Although there is an enduring presumption that meditation can help people with addiction, few papers have demonstrated significant effects during randomised controlled trials.
-This study searched five databases in order to produce a meta study of relevant research.
+This study searched five databases in order to produce a meta-study of relevant research.
 Ten randomised controlled trials investigating the effect of mindfulness for tobacco smoking cessation were identified.
 The studies had a total of 1192 participants with individual sample sizes from 27 to 412.
 The studies had a balance of genders (4) or more males than females (6).
-The average age of participants in the studies were between from 21.5 to 45.9 years and all the research was carried out in the United States of America.
+The average age of participants in the studies was between from 21.5 to 45.9 years and all the research was carried out in the United States of America.
 The meditation interventions varied from durations of 1 day to eight weeks.
 Five studies used only mindfulness as the intervention (monotherapy), three used a combination of mindfulness and nicotine replacement, two studies allowed the participants to augment mindfulness therapy with nicotine replacement if desired.

-The meta review found only one study could be rated as good, four were described as fair and the remaining five adjudged to be poor.
+The meta-review found only one study could be rated as good, four were described as fair and the remaining five adjudged to be poor.
 The point was made that eight of the studies did not disclose if the experimental assessors were ‘blinded’ to participant intervention.
 Four studies failed to report cessation outcomes and only one reported an a priori power calculation.
-The headline finding was that mindfulness did not offer significant increases on smoking cessation compared to other interventions.
+The headline finding was that mindfulness did not offer significant increases in smoking cessation compared to other interventions.
 The study highlighted a number of methodological weaknesses in the reported research but acknowledged the preliminary nature of understanding in this area.

 5 thoughts on “Can mindfulness help you to stop smoking?”